va7deo/SNK68/README.md

 <br>

 - Service menu is accessed by holding the F2 key on boot.
-Service dip is active for Ikari III, Street Smarts requires this dip to be toggled before resetting the core and holding F2.
+Service dip is functional for Ikari III.
+P.O.W. and SAR: Search and Rescue require holding the F2 key on boot.
+Street Smarts requires the service dip to be toggled before resetting the core and holding F2.

 <br>